kshutkin/rollup-extras/plugin-html/README.md

 Defines if the plugin adds `nomodule` attributes for non-modular js chunks.
 By default, it is done only if we have an `es` output in one of the bundles processed by the plugin.
 Also plugin values `iife` outputs higher than `umd` and if we have both filters out `umd` ones.
 This can be changed only by providing a custom `assetFactory`.

+### modulepreload

+Optional, boolean, default: true.

+When enabled and the output format is `es`, the plugin automatically injects `<link rel="modulepreload">` tags into `<head>` for all static dependencies (including transitive ones) of each entry chunk.
+This eliminates the browser's sequential module discovery waterfall, allowing all chunks to be fetched in parallel as soon as the HTML is parsed.

 ### injectIntoHead

 Optional, RegExp | function | boolean, default: `(fileName: string) => fileName.endsWith(cssExtention)`.